chocolatey-community/chocolatey-test-environment/ReadMe.md

 ## Troubleshooting

-You get this error: "A Vagrant environment or target machine is required to run this command.
+### Error: "A Vagrant environment or target machine is required to run this command."

 Run `vagrant init` to create a new Vagrant environment.
 Or, get an ID of a target machine from `vagrant global-status` to run this command on.
 A final option is to change to a directory with a Vagrantfile and to try again." - please ensure you are on the correct working directory (where this ReadMe and `Vagrantfile` is) of this repo and try again.

+### Error: "WinRM: Warning: Authentication failure.
+Retrying..." and when the machine boots the C:\packages" folder is not present (and other configuration has not occurred).

+Edit Vagrantfile and find the `# Port forward WinRM / RDP` section. uncomment `#, host_ip: "127.0.0.1"` (remove the `#`).
+Run `vagrant up` again.

+  config.vm.network :forwarded_port, guest: 5985, host: 5985, id: "winrm", auto_correct: true , host_ip: "127.0.0.1"